mtran5/mtran5.github.io/docs/about.md

 ---
+layout: page
+title: About
 permalink: /about/
-title: About Me

 ---

 Hello!

-My name is Minh Tran.
-I'm  a first-year PhD candidate in bioengineering.
+My name is Minh Tran (pronounced *Ming Ch(air)-An*).
+I'm  a second-year PhD candidate in bioengineering.

 I have always been interested in the intersection between human and machine.
 I believe that in the future, we will be intergrated with hardware systems and become a symbiosis.